frederic-perez/AmE-dictionary/data/idioms.md

 __make up one’s mind__ :four: To make a decision. _Too much love will kill you if you can’t make up your mind._ _“The time to make up your mind about people is never.” — The Philadelphia Story_
 __make up__ __8__ _v_ To compensate for a previous discrepancy or transgression. _I’m sorry I missed your game.
 How about I make it up to you with some ice cream?_ _I hope this makes up for last time._
 __make waves__ :nine::m: (making waves) Cause a disturbance or controversy. _We’ve finally settled our differences, so please don’t make waves._ This expression alludes to causing turbulence in the water. _Make waves with an Apple computer._
+__male gaze__ The rendering of art, literature, etc., from the perspective of and for the consumption of heterosexual males, especially characterized by the depiction of women as passive objects of desire and pleasure.
+The phrase was coined by film theorist Laura Mulvey. _The male gaze will continue to dominate media until more and more women artists challenge the paradigm._
 __mama bear__
 __man the fort__ To mind or take charge of a location during the time in which it is unattended by another. _Don’t worry, honey, I’ll man the fort at home until you get back from the grocery store._
 __man up__ To deal with something in a more brave, stoic, or masculine way than one has done so hitherto.
 (Usually used imperatively.) _It’s just a tiny scratch!
 You need to man up and quit crying about it._